 - Sir Ian Botham: 'Beefy', who now works as a cricket commentator, is the greatest all-rounder in the history of the England national team.
 He scored 14 centuries and took 383 Test wickets, still an England record; more importantly, he was a true character, controversial one minute and beloved the next.
 The 1981 Ashes, known as Botham's Ashes, gave us the best of Botham at the batting and bowling creases.
 Botham was knighted for his services to charity in 2007.

-- Alistair Cook: The One Day International captain and heir apparent to the ageing Andrew Strauss' Test captaincy, Cook has developed into England's best batsman.
+- Alistair Cook: The Test and one day international captain, Cook has developed into England's best batsman.
 He's a tall left-hander with impressive powers of concentration - these were best demonstrated by his mammoth run haul in England's 2010-2011 Ashes victory Down Under.
+He somehow appears not to sweat or tire, even after batting all day in the hottest conditions.

 - Ian Bell: The enigmatic Kevin Pietersen comes and goes from the England side but Bell, for all his elegance and style, is now one of the most reliable batsman in the team.
 Bell is versatile: he can smash it around in limited-overs cricket or knuckle down to keep England alive in a Test match.
 His close-in catching skills are also excellent.